Shopify/shopify_app/docs/shopify_app/controller-concerns.md

 Designed to be more of a lightweight session concern specifically for XHR requests.
 Where `Authenticated` does far more than just session management, this concern will redirect to the splash page of the app if no active session was found.

 ## RequireKnownShop
+Designed to handle unauthenticated requests for *embedded apps*.
+If you are non-embedded app, we recommend using `Authenticated` concern instead of this one.

-Designed to handle unauthenticated requests.
-Rather than using the JWT to determine the requested shop of the request, the `shop` name is expected to be passed in the query string.
-If `shop` wasn't included in the query string params the request will be redirected to the login_url of the app.
+Rather than using the JWT to determine the requested shop of the request, the `shop` name param is taken from the query string that Shopify Admin provides.

 If the shop session cannot be found for the provided `shop` in the query string, the request will be redirected to login or the `embedded_redirect_url`.